By: Carl Smoot, PhD, Shane A. Whiting, Ph.D., LMFT, Brandon Moffitt, LPC

 One of the most effective ways to treat level 1 autism is through utilizing the Theory of Mind.
 Theory of Mind and adaptive skills-based treatment that targets executive function, emotional regulation, cognitive flexibility, social communication skills, and anxiety reduction.
 These are all critical aspects in the field of Level 1 treatment, particularly in specialized treatment programs such as Vantage Point, Black Mountain Academy, and Daniels Academy.

 Theory of Mind is the ability to accurately predict or attune to the thoughts, intentions, feelings, and perspective of another person.
 Individuals with autism have delays in this particular development.
 As a toddler, a neurotypical child will transition into a phase of cooperative play in which theory of mind begins to develop.
 Ideally, the child begins to be aware of the needs and feelings of those around them.
-When theory of mind does not develop, early adolescence is marked with delays in social maturation, social/emotional problem solving, and cognitive flexibility all of which play a crucial part in adaptive function.
+When a theory of mind does not develop, early adolescence is marked with delays in social maturation, social/emotional problem solving, and cognitive flexibility all of which play a crucial part in adaptive function.

 Enrolling a teen in a specialized program that both understands and executes Theory of Mind can help these individuals with ASD become more aware of other perspectives in addition to learning social skills and adaptability.